Uttar Pradesh: Religion

+Language

-Hindi is the primary official language and is spoken by the majority of the population.
-Bhojpuri is the second most spoken language of the state, it is spoken by almost 11 per cent of the population.
-Most people speak regional languages classified as dialects of Hindi in the census.
+Uttar Pradesh is a linguistically diverse state where several Indo-Aryan languages and dialects are widely spoken.
+The primary official language is Hindi, used in government, education, and media, and it is also the most widely spoken language across the state.
+A significant portion of the population speaks various regional languages grouped under the Hindi.
 These include Awadhi, spoken in Awadh in central Uttar Pradesh; Bhojpuri spoken in Purvanchal in eastern Uttar Pradesh; and Braj Bhasha spoken in the Braj region in Western Uttar Pradesh.

-These languages have also been recognised by the state government for official use in their respective regions.
-Urdu is given the status of a second official language, spoken by 5.4 per cent of the population.
+These languages have been recognised by the state government for official use in their respective regions.
+Bhojpuri is the second most spoken language in the state, with nearly 11 per cent of the population using it.
+This is partly due to the high population density in eastern Uttar Pradesh, where Bhojpuri is predominantly spoken, compared to the central and western regions of the state.

+Urdu was granted the status of a second official language in 1989, through the Official Languages Act.
+It is spoken by approximately 5.4 per cent of the population.
 English is used as a means of communication for education, commerce, and governance.
 It is commonly spoken and employed as a language of instruction in educational institutions, as well as for conducting business transactions and managing administrative affairs.
 Other notable languages spoken in the state include Punjabi (0.3 per cent) and Bengali (0.1 per cent).

+Human Development Index

+In 2026, Uttar Pradesh’s Human Development Index (HDI), which is calculated on the basis of life expectancy, education, and per capita income, stands at approximately 0.600, placing the state in the medium human development category.
+While the state has shown consistent, steady improvements across health, education, and per capita income over the last decade, it continues to rank in the lower third among Indian states.